 - Add handrails and lights in all staircases

 - Install nightlights, especially from bedroom to bathroom

 - Incorporate small (but highly beneficial) balance and strength exercises into daily living, such as standing on tiptoe while waiting in line at the market

 “The osteoporosis problem in America is related to several factors, including our overconsumption of salt, soft drinks, caffeine, refined carbohydrates, excess vitamin A (retinal) from animal foods, and alcohol, as well as smoking.
-All leach calcium and other important nutrients out of the bone,” states Dr. Jay Kenney, Nutrition Research Specialist and educator at the Pritikin Longevity Center.
+All leach calcium and other important nutrients out of the bone,” states Kimberly Gomer, MS, RD, LDN, Director of Nutrition and educator at the Pritikin Longevity Center.